What is autism?

 Autism in australia

 Autism is a nurological difference, a different way of thinking.
-The word ‘spectrum’ reflects the diversity of people with autism and how characteristics present.
+The word ‘spectrum’ reflects the diversity of autistic people and how characteristics present.
 There is not one single cause of autism.
 The following is an overview of autism in Australia at the time of publication.

 Sources: